In this guide, I will show you how to install a fresh copy of Proxmox VE 7 and then deploy a new Home Assistant OS virtual machine.

 Your Proxmox VE host will now be optimized and is ready for you to proceed to part 3 where we install Home Assistant OS on a new virtual machine.

-Part 3 – Install Home Assistant OS on Proxmox
+Part 3 – Install Home Assistant on Proxmox

-Now that we are ready to install we are going to use a helper script made by tteck to automatically create our Proxmox VM with the correct settings.
+Now that we are ready to install we are going to use a helper script made by tteck to automatically download the Proxmox Home Assistant image and create our Proxmox VM with the optimal settings.

 - Go back to the Proxmox shell and enter the following command then press enter